o11y-one/.github/profile/README.md

-# Default .github repository for o11y.one
+# o11y.one - The only observability tool you'll ever need

 <img width="5195" height="2827" alt="banner-github" src="https://github.com/user-attachments/assets/9f382e30-a1d0-4a05-9295-78a1aebec084" />

-o11y.one is The Observability platform to help engineering & product teams navigate product development lifecycle. o11y not only helps with logs, metrics, traces, co-relation between different signals, but also production analytics, feature-flags, & session replays.
+[o11y.one](https://o11y.one) is **The Observability** platform to help engineering & product teams navigate product development lifecycle. o11y not only helps with logs, metrics, traces, and co-relation between different signals, but also production analytics, feature-flags, & session replays.
 We also have a dynamic & performant query engine, that enables you to query rich analytics about user behaviour, patterns, performance bottlenecks & more.